 The Truth Tables below provides a general reference of available commands.
-For a more detailed description of commands and operations, refer to 256Mb and 512Mb DDR SDRAM component data sheets.
+For a more detailed description of commands and operations, refer to the 512Mb DDR SDRAM component data sheet.

 Table 6: Commands Truth Table

 CKE is HIGH for all commands shown except SELF REFRESH